sriracha6/ConsoleUI.cs/README.md

 Controllable using tab, shift+tab, arrow keys, and enter.

+For windows.
+Requires advanced terminal features (latest version).
+I'll make it not require it sometime in the future.

 ## How to Use
 You can clone the directory and put the `Source` folder in your project, get it on NuGet or go to releases.